-- а Mined materials must come from mining operations with documented mine remediation programmes; - b The applicant/licensee must ensure that virgin raw materials do not come from environments that are protected for biological and/or social reasons; - С Mines from which materials are obtained for an ECNZ licensed paper product must have, and implement, management plans including any policies and management procedures to minimise adverse effects from the following potential impacts: - i. noise; - ii. vibration; - dust; and iii. - discharges to surface water, groundwater, oceans or land.
+- c Mines from which materials are obtained for an ECA licensed paper product must have, and implement, management plans including any policies and management procedures to minimise adverse effects from the following potential impacts:

+- i. noise;

+- ii. vibration;

+- iii. dust; and

+- iv. discharges to surface water, groundwater, oceans or land.